madrisan/hashicorp-vault-monitor/README.md

     -address=http://127.0.0.1:8200
 ```

-Add the output modifier `-output=nagios` if this tool is intented to
-be used with the Nagios monitoring.
+Add -output=nagios as above if you monitor Vault with Nagios.

 #### Monitoring the installed Vault policies
 ```